 Stay in Le Vieux Nice if you’re visiting Nice for the first time; you are interested in the history and culture of the city;

-Best places to stay in Nice Old Town:
+Best places to stay in Nice Old Town for first-timers:

 luxury ($$$): Palais Saleya Boutique hôtel This 18th-century building is set in the Palais de Justice square at the entrance to the Old Town, within walking distance from Promenade des Anglais, Cours Saleya, Place Massena, the Coulée Verte with its playground and fountains, and variety of bars, restaurants and evening entertainment.

 mid-range ($$): Les Suites Massena This bed and breakfast is set just 90 m away from Massena Square, close to MAMAC, Allianz Riviera Stadium, Nice Opéra, Nice Town Hall, Albert 1st Gardens, Verdure Theatre, and Nice Forum. it offers rooms with a private bathroom with free toiletries, a hairdryer, and free wifi.

 budget ($): Hôtel Le G (ex Le Genève) This 3-star budget hotel is set in the heart of Nice, near the Port, the Acropolis Exhibition Centre, Garibaldi Tram Station, Nice Ville Train Station, and easily access Nice Côte-d’Azur Airport by tram.🔍MORE HOTEL DEALS IN OLD TOWN

 If you are looking for a place to relax near the beaches with sea views accommodation, look o further than Promenade des Anglais (Prom by locals or Walkway of the English).
 It was built by upper-class English tourists in the 19th century.